-17. Q: Does my age and gender affect my insurance premium?
+17. Does my age and gender affect my insurance premium?

-- under age 25, gender – males pay a higher price than females
+under age 25, gender – it’s not uncommon for males to pay a higher price than females

-18. Q: How can I save money on my car insurance?
+18. How can I save money on my car insurance?

 Increasing your deductible, bundling your policies and becoming part of a professional association or group are just a few of the ways you could save on your car insurance premium.
 The best way to keep your premiums from increasing is by being a safe driver.

-For more ways to save on car insurance click here.
-19. Q: Does taking driver’s education qualify me for insurance discounts?
+More ways to save on car insurance.
+19. Does taking driver’s education qualify me for insurance discounts?

-20. Q: Do speeding and traffic tickets affect my insurance?
+20. Do speeding and traffic tickets affect my insurance?